vjeantet/goDashing/README.md

 The output of the executed file should be a json representing the data to send to your widget, see examples in ```jobs``` folder.

 2 cli arguments are provided to each executed file
-1. The url of the current running goDash
+1. The url of the current running goDashing
-2. the token of the current running goDash API
+2. the token of the current running goDashing API
 3.
 You can use this if you want to send data to multiple widgets. (see example)

 ### PHP files
-When you add a php file to the ```job``` folder, goDash will  assume ```php``` is available on your system, and will run it with it.
+When you add a php file to the ```job``` folder, goDashing will  assume ```php``` is available on your system, and will run it with it.

 ## HTTP call usage (dashing API)
 ```